 Types Of Hand Injuries And Arm Injuries

-Our law firm represents clients who have suffered a range of hand and arm injuries on the job:
+Our Philadelphia law firm represents clients who have suffered a range of workplace hand and arm injuries:

 - Amputations– a loss of a limb is unfortunately among the most severe injuries that one can sustain in the workplace.
 Employees in manufacturing plants and construction sites rank as the highest at risk of amputations.
 In some instances, prostheses are offered as a substitute but life can never be the same after suffering a loss of a limb.
 Extensive and lifelong medical attention is necessary and increases with costs over time.